Christina El Moussa Marries Ant Anstead In 'Winter Wonderland' Ceremon

 “We literally owe this wedding to her,” she said.
 “She pulled it off.
 She met with the vendors, she set up the catering.
 I wanted a Maestros theme, like a nice steakhouse.
 She did it all!”

-Anstead and El Moussa began dating in October of 2017, an occasion she celebrated with a sweet , PDA-filled photo when the one-year anniversary arrived.
+Tarek and Christina split in late 2016.
+She and Anstead began dating in October of 2017, an occasion she celebrated with a sweet, PDA-filled photo when the one-year anniversary arrived.

-"A year ago today @ant_anstead called me for the first time and we spoke for 29 mins two days later while he was at Sema he FaceTimed me (I was thinking who FaceTimes) anyways I answered and we spoke for 2.5 hours," she wrote alongside a photo. "...
+"A year ago today @ant_anstead called me for the first time and we spoke for 29 mins two days later while he was at Sema he FaceTimed me (I was thinking who FaceTimes) anyways I answered and we spoke for 2.5 hours," she wrote alongside the photo. "...
 Two days later we met for the first time and we’ve been inseparable ever since. #FATE."

 On Saturday, El Moussa also shared that she intends to take her new hubby’s last name.

-“It has a nice ring to it, doesn’t it?” she rhetorically asked.
+“It has a nice ring to it, doesn’t it?” she playfully asked.
 “Christina Anstead.
 We couldn’t be any happier!”

 Congrats, you two!